MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/abort.md

 **End Microsoft Specific**

 By default, this function's global state is scoped to the application.
-To change this default, see [Global state in the CRT](../global-state.md).
+To change it, see [Global state in the CRT](../global-state.md).

 ## Requirements